bajumar/Azure-Monitor-Logs/Visualization using PowerBI Desktop/Geographic Map of Asset Inventory.md

    | distinct Computer, ComputerEnvironment, RemoteIPCountry, RemoteIPLatitude, RemoteIPLongitude
    ```

-2. Folow the instuctions to export the query and import it into PowerBI Desktop - <https://docs.microsoft.com/en-us/azure/azure-monitor/platform/powerbi>
+2. Follow the instructions to export the query and import it into PowerBI Desktop - <https://docs.microsoft.com/en-us/azure/azure-monitor/platform/powerbi>

    <details><summary>Click here for a summary of the instructions...</summary>
    <p>